-A spa town unique in many ways, Karlovy Vary, founded by the Emperor Charles IV in 14th century, are situated about 130 km west from Prague.
+A spa town unique in many ways, Karlovy Vary, founded by Emperor Charles IV in the 14th century, is situated about 130 km west from Prague.
 Though its name might not seem familiar to you, there are many reasons to pay the visit.

 Drink the water and heal yourself

 Not only visitors looking for healing water have discovered the beauty of Karlovy Vary.
-Many movie makers found out that the hotels, promenades and streets can be used as the perfect setting.
+Many moviemakers found out that the hotels, promenades and streets can be used as the perfect setting.
 And many great Czech but also foreign movies were made in Karlovy Vary, mostly pretending to be a spa town or resort.
-If you do not believe, watch Last Holiday (2006, featuring Queen Latifah and Gerard Depardieu) or James Bond: Casino Roayle (2006, with Daniel Craig).
+If you do not believe, watch Last Holiday (2006, featuring Queen Latifah and Gerard Depardieu) or James Bond: Casino Royale (2006, with Daniel Craig).
 Yes, in both cases the famous Grandhotel Pupp took all the glory.
-By the way, another hotel in Karlovy Vary – hotel Bristol – is rumored to be one of the inspirations for Wes Anderson’s The Grand Budapest Hotel.
+By the way, another hotel in Karlovy Vary – hotel Bristol – is rumoured to be one of the inspirations for Wes Anderson’s The Grand Budapest Hotel.